-Now that the Home Office have accepted the ACMD’s advice, it paves the way for many patients in the UK being able to get a prescription for a cannabis-derived medicine by autumn this year.
-That is good reason to celebrate, however, there is still a great deal more to do before the fight for all patients is over and in many ways the really hard work starts here.
+The Home Office have accepted the ACMD’s advice, which paves the way for many patients in the UK being able to get a prescription for a cannabis-derived medicine from autumn this year when the rescheduling is due to take place.
+This is good reason to celebrate progress, however, there is still a great deal more to do before the fight for all patients is over and in many ways the really hard work starts here.
 One word: Education!

-Of greater concern and in my opinion the biggest risk to a working medical cannabis policy is the lack of knowledge amongst the majority of UK medical professionals too.
+Of greater concern and in my opinion the biggest risk to a working medical cannabis policy is the lack of knowledge amongst the majority of UK medical professionals.

-Thanks to its legal status, knowledge, or dare I say, expertise exists in patients, patient centered organisations and compassion clubs that have been helping themselves for years in secret and learning from experience.
-Most UK MPs and Doctors know enough to say “cannabis oil saves children with epilepsy”, a few more know it helps with MS. Most do not know what the Endocannabinoid System is and are uninformed about the variety of strengths, types, ingestion methods and forms in which cannabis can be consumed by patients, nor are they aware of the breadth of symptoms that patients manage effectively with one or more forms of cannabis.
-Without bringing the experience of the patient to bear, we risk creating a policy that fails to address the needs of a significant proportion of patients who could benefit.
+Thanks to its legal status, knowledge, or dare I say, expertise, exists in patients, patient centred organisations and compassion clubs that have been helping themselves for years in secret and learning from experience.
+Most UK MPs and Doctors know enough to say “cannabis oil saves children with severe epilepsy”, a few more know it helps with MS. Most do not know what the Endocannabinoid System is and are uninformed about the variety of strengths, types and ingestion methods that cannabis can be consumed by patients, nor are they aware of the breadth of symptoms that patients manage effectively with one or more forms of cannabis.
+Without bringing the experience of the patient to bear, we risk creating policy that fails to address the needs of a significant proportion of patients who could benefit.